Admissions

 • I have a question about my financial package.
 Who should I speak to?

-Questions about financial packages can be addressed by contacting Ms. Diana Rego, director of finance and operations, at 410.433.8880 x 232.
+Questions about financial packages can be addressed by contacting our Finance Office at 410.433.8880 x 223.

 • What is the Mercy uniform and where can I purchase it?